 Triggers are a very basic form of workflow.
-They simply fire off whenever a record is created or modified and a given set of criteria is true.
+They simply fire off whenever a record is created or modified and a given set of criteria is true (usually a query).
 In the Workflows Manager, click Triggers at the top to see what triggers you currently have and to create new ones.

 To create a new trigger, click the new button at the top.
 This will prompt you for a few pieces of information: